Wednesday, March 2, 2022

 Better pour yourself a Dr. Pepper, or maybe something even stronger—this is going to take a while.
 Weeb Ewbank and the Baltimore Colts have won back-to-back Championships, and though all coaches look to strengthen their roster, there just are not many roster spots open.
 James Larry Grantham was an end on a bowl-winning team at the University of Mississippi, and he was drafted for that position.

+We all know who the Colts have as receivers, and Grantham realizes that going to New York and play for the Titans just might work.
 1960: Many publications list Larry as playing left linebacker, and yes he did, but...film study shows he played much more at right linebacker during the campaign.
 Grantham began as a left linebacker and was moved to right or "weakside" linebacker during his first year.

 Bill Forester for the Packers had become the poster boy for the size you wanted in a right linebacker; while Hazeltine of the Niners and Morris of the Bears were smaller than Forester, yet bigger than Grantham.
 The question that must be answered—can you play?

 December the 4th, 1960 the Titans are in Denver, and Grantham late in the game records his second interception.
 Earlier he also had recovered a Bronco fumble.
 He gains 5 yards on his interception return, and a hustling halfback for the Broncos; Gene Mingo lays him out, it is a classic knockout, that brings the stretcher on the field to take Larry away.
 Grantham fumbles and Mingo recovers.
-This is the only fumble in Larry's career, and the next week he is back in the line-up against the Raiders.
+This is the only fumble in Larry's career, and the next week he is back in the lineup against the Raiders.

 He intercepts for the third consecutive game.
 Much has been written about the New York Titans and their maiden voyage.
 The bizarre owner, the lack of money, and the challenge of putting quality players on the field.
-New York finished 7-7, and of course, those men look forward to the '61 season and the strong team camaraderie that had been forged.
+New York finished 7-7, and of course, those men looked forward to the '61 season and the strong team camaraderie that had been forged.

 When young men all across America were asked to serve in the military, and when you are a Green Bay Packer that becomes news, big news (think Paul Hornung).
 Larry Grantham reports to Fort Devens and misses three games.
 Bill Ryczek states this in his book but has which games his misses incorrect.
 The wiry outside linebacker records 2 sacks, no fumble recoveries, and just 1 interception.
 Grantham still is voted all-pro, but his season of '61 is not as strong as his rookie year.
 Late in the season when New York is 7-5 they had an outside chance to win the division though the Oilers would have to falter.

 Again the Titans finish 7-7 and Baugh will not return as head coach of New York.
-Don Schiffer's 1961 Pro Football Handbook states "another linebacker must be secured to fit in with Ed Bell, Roger Ellis, and Larry Grantham".
+Don Schiffer's 1961 Pro Football Handbook states "Another linebacker must be secured to fit in with Ed Bell, Roger Ellis, and Larry Grantham".
 Nothing is stated about the skills or lack of same by any of those men.
-There are not alot of details about Larry and his relationship to either Baugh or the man who replaces him.....Clyde "bulldog" Turner.
+There are not a lot of details about Larry and his relationship to either Baugh or the man who replaces him.....Clyde "Bulldog" Turner.
 Everyone played hard for Baugh, and he treated his players as men.
 Larry Grantham is coached by John Dell Isola.

-Once upon a time the offensive line coach for the New York football Giants working under Vince Lombardi.
+Once upon a time the offensive line coach for the New York Football Giants working under Vince Lombardi.
 The New York defense while not the best in the league gives a commendable effort, especially considering the revolving door in the secondary and defensive line.

 The Titans of 1962 are detailed much more in the 1962 Pro Football Handbook than the two previous editions.
 Quoting Schiffer "scarcely anyone has seen Larry Grantham turn in an inferior performance.
 Touted as a possible end as a '60 rookie but his fierce tackling and immediate response to a defensive opening earned him a linebacking job, one he held so well for two years...selected Second-team All-AFL".